Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Employment Types in the Philippines

-Employment type may vary on the company’s needs and standards.
+Employment type may vary depending on the company’s needs and standards.
 These are just some types that one can encounter in a Filipino workplace.

 Regular Employment